bel3170/Learning-HTML-CSS/README.md

 ## 2025/08/19 (Day 2)
 - Learn about how to inspect a page on a web to see its style and stuff
-- Learn about how to make a Text have style using font-family, size, margin    and other
+- Learn about how to make a Text have style using font-family, size, margin and other element in text
+- Learn about HTML Structure and file pathing for HMTL and CSS different file